franciscasimphiwe/franciscasimphiwe/README.md

 ### Hi there 👋 my name is Simphiwe Francisca Nkuta.

-**franciscasimphiwe/franciscasimphiwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Umuzi's bootcamp.
 - 🌱 I’m currently aspiring to learn data science.
 - 👯 I’m looking to grow in the technology industry.